Tooth decay & caries: symptoms, treatments and prevention

 How to ease tooth cavity pain?

 If your cavity pain is becoming more noticeable, it means that it is in a relatively advanced state.
-In this case, it is best to make an appointment as soon as possible with your dentist in order to solve it.
+In this case, it's best to make an appointment as soon as possible with your dentist in order to solve it.

 Can tooth decay be reversed?